tddapps/blog/_posts/2020-05-05-raspberry-pi-4-home-nas.md

 ---
-title: "Lessons learned building a Raspberry Pi 4 NAS"
+title: "Lessons from building a Raspberry Pi 4 NAS"
 draft: true
 ---